-Failure to make payment in full or arrangements for payment 10 days prior to the start of the semester will result in the cancellation of the student's registration.
+Failure to make payment in full or arrangements for payment 14 days prior to the start of the semester may result in the cancellation of the student's registration.
 Students will then need to re-register and make payment or arrangements for payment providing that the course(s) still has space available.

 Tuition is based on a per credit charge.
 Students enrolled in 12 credits or more are considered full-time students.
 Credits earned during co-op work experience are college credits for which there are tuition and academic instruction fee charges payable by the student.